pian13131/sngn/Spring/01_Spring.md

 Bean life cycle method

-. custom codes in initialization
+- custom codes in initialization

 `init-method="doMyInitStuff"`

-. custom codes in destruction
+- custom codes in destruction

 `destroy-method="doMyFinalStuff"`

-**for prototype, spring will not call destruction method!**
+***for prototype, spring will not call destruction method!***

 ### Java Annotations

-. meta-data about the class
+- meta-data about the class

-. it just a alternative to XML for config
+- it just a alternative to XML for config

-. `@Override`
+- `@Override`

 1. enable component scanning in Spring config file